qig123/pdf_trans/mybook/Bibliography/Bibliography.md

 [BO11] Randal E Bryant and David O’Hallaron.
 Com- puter Systems: A Programmer’s Perspective.
 Prentice-Hall, Boston, MA, second edition, 2011.

 [Cai82] R. Cailliau.
 How to avoid getting SCHLONKED by Pascal.
 ACM SIGPLAN Notices, 17(12):31–40, December 1982.

+[Boe05] Hans-J. Boehm.
+Threads cannot be implemented as a library.
+In Proceedings of the SIGPLAN 2005 Confer-

 [CM84] K. Mani Chandy and Jayadev Misra.
 The drinking philosophers problem.
 ACM Transactions on Program- ming Languages and Systems, 6(4):632–646, October 1984.